MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/widget-provider-manifest.md

 ## WidgetCapablities

+Optional.
 Specifies capabilities for a single widget.
-This element is optional.

 ## WidgetCapability